ntustRay/tutorial/README.md

     - use redirect() to redirect to another page
     - The revalidatePath() will generate a new static page like ISR
     - The redirect() will redirect to another page and send a 302 status code then the browser will redirect to the new page and generate a new static page
+  - Form using Hook native useFormStatus() and useFormState()
+    - useFormStatus() to get the status of the form
+      - status: pending is true and awaiting the action return
+    - useFormState() to update the state of the form
+      - will return the message of the result after the form action

 ---